oktadev/okta-blog/_source/_posts/2022-03-15-programming-security-and-why-rust.md

 As programmers, how many of you have a good understanding of programming safety or secure programming?
 It's not the same as application security or cyber security.
 I have to confess; I didn't know a lot about these in the early years of my career, especially since I didn't come from a computer science background.
 But looking back, I think programming security is something every programmer should be aware of and should be taught at a junior level.

-What is safe programming, or to be more precise, what does being safe mean for a programming language? or rather what does unsafe mean?
+What is safe programming, or to be more precise, what does being safe mean for a programming language?
+Or rather, what does unsafe mean?
 Let's set the context first.

 {% include toc.md %}